 Before we get into what state is number one per capita on 24/7 Wall's list, shall we take a little wager?
 Raise your hand if you think it's Oregon.
 What about North Carolina?
 How about Texas?
 California anyone?
-Oh yeah it's probably Colorado.
+Oh yeah, it's probably Colorado.
 They love their craft beer and craft breweries.

 1. New Hampshire